filipeforattini/ff-iac-github-actions/README.md

 ### Pipeline

-Add this pipeline to your repository:
+Add this pipeline to your repository creating a file `pipeline.yml` in your `.github/workflows` directory.

 ```yml
 name: pipeline